wishawa/wishawa.github.io/content/posts/async-ui-intro/index.md

 UI widgets are **retained**: they run some code, stay there and wait for some events (such as user interactions), and then run some more code to handle those events.

 Sync Rust cannot handle the *stay there and wait for some events* step in a clean way.
-With sync Rust it is almost impossible to express how long a widget would live.
+Widgets can live for arbitrarily long, and sync Rust lifetimes cannot express that.

-Async Rust solves this problem: in async functions, lifetimes can span across await points that may pause for however long we want.
-This allows us to express a widgets lifetimes directly with Rust lifetimes.
-To do so, we represent components by async functions.
+Async Rust solves this problem: in async functions, lifetimes can span across await points, and await points may pause for however long we want.
+This allows us to express a widgets' lifetimes directly with Rust lifetimes.
+To do so, we represent components as async functions.

 ## Components are Futures